notaryproject/specifications/specs/signature-specification.md

     - The certificate MUST NOT chain to multiple parents/roots.
     - The certificate chain MUST NOT contain a certificate that is unrelated to the certificate chain.
 1. Any certificate in the certificate chain MUST NOT use SHA1WithRSA and ECDSAWithSHA1 signatures.
 1. Only Basic Constraints, Key Usage, and Extended Key Usage extensions of X.509 certificates are honored.
-For rest of the extensions, implementations of the Notary Project signature specification MUST fail open i.e. rest of the extensions MUST NOT be evaluated or honored.
+For rest of the extensions, implementations of the Notary signature specification MUST fail open i.e. rest of the extensions MUST NOT be evaluated or honored.
 1. The certificates in the certificate chain MUST be valid at signing time.
-Implementations of the Notary Project signature specification MUST NOT enforce validity period nesting, i.e the validity period for a given certificate may not fall entirely within the validity period of that certificate's issuer certificate.
+Implementations of the Notary signature specification MUST NOT enforce validity period nesting, i.e the validity period for a given certificate may not fall entirely within the validity period of that certificate's issuer certificate.
 1. In the absence of an Authentic Timestamp, each and every certificate in the certificate chain i.e. signing certificate, intermediate certificates, and the root certificate must be valid i.e. not expired at the time of signature verification.

 ## FAQ